firebolt-db/firebolt-db.github.io/docs/developing-with-firebolt/connect-to-your-database-programmatically.md

 ```

 {: .note}
-The JayDeBeApi Python library may require specific data formatting before input.
-This includes:

-* Datetime objects should be converted to string format

-More information about potential driver issues can be found on [JayDeBeApi Github page](https://github.com/baztian/jaydebeapi).
+  The JayDeBeApi Python library may require specific data formatting before input. <br> <br> This includes: <br> <br> * Datetime objects should be converted to string format <br> <br> More information about potential driver issues can be found on [JayDeBeApi Github page](https://github.com/baztian/jaydebeapi).